 - A common cash flow model, which explores the impact of market and policy aspects of offshore wind in each country relative to the baseline technology description

-- Component models (e.g., electrical infrastructure, operations and maintenance) under development by various countries, which can be compared and improved through collaborative efforts relative to the baseline technology description
+- Component models (e.g., electrical infrastructure, operations, and maintenance) under development by various countries, can be compared and improved through collaborative efforts relative to the baseline technology description

 Based on insights gained through sensitivity analysis and model comparisons, Task 26 will identify characteristics of offshore wind cost models that could be of use to a range of stakeholders, including decision-makers.

 Future Cost of Wind Energy

 Engineering models can isolate theoretical improvements associated with individual technical changes, e.g., larger rotors.
 These models can also project theoretical cost and energy production from future technology advances.
-Expert elicitation provides a quantifiable means for assessing a range of expert perspectives on future cost of energy.
-All projections of future wind energy costs can be informed by analysis of historical trends that capture both technology and market-related influences.
+Expert elicitation provides a quantifiable means for assessing a range of expert perspectives on the future cost of energy.
+All projections of future wind energy costs can be informed by an analysis of historical trends that capture both technology and market-related influences.

 Repowering is becoming an increasingly relevant issue in the wind energy landscape, as significant capacities of wind turbines are reaching the end of their technical/economic lifetimes across Europe and the United States.
 Due to repowering being an emerging trend, there is little research on the topic to date.
 Achieving a better level of understanding regarding technical, performance, and economic impacts of repowering would therefore be a value-adding contribution to the currently existing knowledge base and provide critical input to informed decision-making on the part of policy-makers, investors, etc.

 Value of Wind Energy